 Endometriosis is commonly diagnosed during surgery, which allows the doctor to acknowledge the presence of the condition during a procedure.
 However, a collection of a woman’s medical and family history, paired with a physical exam and pelvic ultrasound, are other ways to indicate a need to test further for endometriosis.
 Once a patient has confirmed endometriosis, the next steps will be discussed to determine the best possible form of treatment.
 A unique treatment plan will be discussed with every patient depending on their specific conditions.

 Endometriosis is just one contributing factor that could lead to possible infertility – one of the many reasons we take it so seriously at NYU Langone Reproductive Specialists of New York.
-We firmly believe that women with endometriosi, should not simply have to settle with infertility.
+We firmly believe that women with endometriosis, should not simply have to settle with infertility.
 To optimize the chance of having a baby, we recommend women with endometriosis undergo a consultation with one of our board-certified physicians.
-Both new and prospective patients who are interested should request an appointment online to be seen in our Brooklyn, Mineola, Stony Brook or West Islip office.
+Both new and prospective patients who are interested should request an appointment online to be seen in our Brooklyn, Mineola, Stony Brook, or West Islip office.